Ignis (IGNIS) Price and Reviews

 This decline was quite a normal thing as the entire cryptocurrency market has proven to be highly dependent on the BTC price.
 The exclusions are extremely rare.
 That summer, the Bitcoin price was going down, so there is nothing special about the decline of the Ignis price.
 In July and August, the price was even lower at around $0.05 and reached $0.037 at a minimum in September.
 In October, Ignis was around $0.04 but dropped in November.
 In the last to months of 2018, the Ignis price was moving towards the 1 cent mark.
 Needless to say that Bitcoin was in a big depression those days, too.
 January and February of 2019 were quite stable for Ignis with the price standing straight above $0.01 but never much higher than that.
 In March it quickly doubled.
 By June the price was already around 5 cents.
 Throughout the month it was making its way towards $0.09 but dropped below $0.05 in July.
 In August, it was already below $0.03.
 In the following months, the price was around $0.023.
 November was the only outstanding month for Ignis.
 The price reached $0.037 for a while and even peaked at $0.046 on November 29.

 All in all, Ignis wasn't performing very well in terms of price.
 The coin's trajectory is not typical.
-It had a huge price on the start, hit the market right before the all-time high, and lost most of its value.
+It had a huge price at the start, hit the market right before the all-time high, and lost most of its value.
 Nevertheless, the coin turned out to be resistant and still enjoys some traction.
 Another notable fact is that the coin has survived despite the lack of support from most major cryptocurrency exchanges.
 If the coin gets listed on Kraken, Binance, Coinbase Pro, and other top exchanges, it could turn out much more competitive in terms of price and market cap.